 Planning a holiday to Disneyland Paris can be pretty difficult, especially if it’s your first time.
 With so many options from where to eat to how to get there to what to take, it can seem like an impossible task.
 One of the biggest decisions to make is where to stay and we are here to help make that decision a little easier.
-Whilst there are other (and sometimes cheaper) options, staying in a Disneyland Paris hotel has several perks that are worth taking into account including extra magic hours (early access into the park for Disney hotel guests), free parking and special package offers.
+Whilst there are other (and sometimes cheaper) options, staying in one of the Disneyland Paris hotels has several perks that are worth taking into account including extra magic hours (early access into the park for Disney hotel guests), free parking and special package offers.
 There is also usually at least one character a day in each of the Disney hotels doing meet and greets.
 Here is our handy guide to the Disneyland hotels.

 Disneyland Hotel (5 stars)

 The Disneyland Hotel is the most glamorous (and expensive) hotel at Disneyland Paris and there are several of these hotels at different Disney parks around the world.
 Anyone who has visited Disneyland Paris before would have seen the Disneyland Hotel as you have to pass under it to get to the park entrance.
 One of the major perks of staying in this hotel is the proximity to the park which makes it super easier to beat the crowds to park opening and also gives you the option to pop back to your room if you ever need a break.